What is penetration testing?

 Who are these testers?
 Is it safe to deal with hackers?

 These aren't hackers they're highly trained security professionals.
-If you must use the word, I guess "ethical hacker" or "white hat hacker" might fit, but "security consultant" is better.
+If you must use the word, "ethical hacker" or "white hat hacker" might fit, but "security consultant" is better.
+These professionals mimic tactics used by cyber criminals to test the strength of a business’s security infrastructure.
+This helps to identify weaknesses in your security that can be addressed before you fall victim to a real cyber attack.

-Still, you're right to raise questions of trust.
-When it comes to pen testing there are two recommended courses of action: you could use a service with a good pedigree of recommendations from previous customers, or you could select an agency that only uses testers who are accredited by an industry certification body called CREST.
+When dealing with your organisation's security, it's always worth raising the question of trust.
+With pen testing there are two recommended courses of action: you could use a service with a good pedigree of recommendations from previous customers, or you could select an agency that only uses testers who are accredited by an industry certification body called CREST.
 This ensures that they have passed rigorous certification exams and signed up to enforceable codes of conduct.

 What actually happens in a penetration test?